-In 2019, the Central Government took an imminent decision of reorganising the fable state of Jammu and kashmir.
-The decision of scrapping the special status bestowed to the state under Article 370 of the Indian Constitution left the state in peril.
-Hence, Jammu and Kashmir got divided into the Union Territory of Jammu and Kashmir and the Union Territory of Ladakh.
+In 2019, the Central Government reorganised the administration of the state of Jammu and Kashmir.
+The special status bestowed to the state under Article 370 of the Indian Constitution was scrapped.
+Therefore, Jammu and Kashmir was divided into the Union Territory of Jammu and Kashmir and the Union Territory of Ladakh.

-The Bills attempting to reorganise, split and carve a new state is quite common in India.
-However, changing the status of an erstwhile state to a Union Territory happened for the first time.
+A bill is introduced to reorganise, split, and carve a new state in India.
+However, the status of an erstwhile state was changed to a Union Territory for the first time through the bill.

-Despite the unanimous support of the Bill, the sudden announcement left the public and opposition astounded.
-Further, putting the chief politicians of the valley under house arrest and the shutting down of the internet and other communication mediums attracted heavy criticism.
+Despite the unanimous support of the public, the sudden announcement left the public and opposition surprised.
+Furthermore, putting the chief politicians of the valley under house arrest and the shutting down of the internet and other communication mediums drew heavy criticism.

-The hurried attempt to introduce the Bill led to the flagrant tossing of required rules and procedures.
-Neither the Bill found any mention in the list of the business for the day nor attracted any deliberation and discussion.
+The government schemed to introduce the Bill and manipulated rules and procedures whn introducing the bill.
+The bill was not mentioned in the list of the business for the day nor attracted any deliberation and discussion.

-The Jammu and Kashmir Reorganisation Act, 2019, reconstitute the State of Jammu and Kashmir.
-The disputed region is divided into two union territories (UTs), namely, Jammu, Kashmir, and Ladak.
-The said Act contains 103 clauses and repeals 153 existing laws along with Jammu and Kashmir Legislative Council.
-Further, 106 Central Laws are now applicable to the UT.
+The Jammu and Kashmir Reorganisation Act, 2019, reconstitutes the State of Jammu and Kashmir.
+The disputed region is divided into two union territories (UTs), namely Jammu, Kashmir, and Ladakh.
+The act contains 103 clauses and repeals 153 existing laws along with Jammu and Kashmir Legislative Council.
+Furthermore, 106 Central Laws are now applicable to the Union Territory.

 The act empowers the central government to enact executive orders concerning both the union territories.
-The act’s constitutional validity and the enactment has been questioned in court through the issue of the enormous petition.
+The constitutional validity of the act and its enactment has been questioned in court through numerous petitions.
 Therefore, a series of modifications of existing legal provisions are getting witnessed in the valley.

-Before the reorganization Bill, Jammu and Kashmir consisted of the disputed region of Kashmir.
-The disputed territory would get protected by Article 370 of the Indian constitution, which gave it a special status.
+Before the Reorganisation Bill was tabled, Jammu and Kashmir consisted of the disputed region of Kashmir that was protected by Article 370 of the Indian constitution, which gave it a special status.

-Unlike other Indian states, the State of Jammu and Kashmir enacted its own Constitution and other substantial laws.
-Hence, enjoying higher degrees of administrative autonomy.
+Unlike other Indian states, the State of Jammu and Kashmir enacted its own constitution and other substantial laws and enjoyed higher degrees of administrative autonomy.
 They maintained their criminal codes and land laws.
 Citizens from other Indian states could not buy land or property here.

-The Article even immunized the State of J&K from the applicability of the laws and amendments applicable to other states.
+The article even immunised the State of Jammu and Kashmir from the applicability of the laws and amendments applicable to other states.
 The article guaranteed space with regards to the governance of the people of Jammu and Kashmir.
-The citizens here have always felt vulnerable and insecure about their identities and the future.
+The citizens of the state always felt vulnerable and insecure about their identities and the future.

-However, After the dissolution of Article 370, many Constitutional Acts and amendments got extended to the valley.
-A total of 94 items of the Union List were made applicable to J&K even before Reorganisation Act’s enactment.
+However, after the dissolution of Article 370, many Constitutional acts and amendments were extended to the valley.
+A total of 94 items of the Union list were made applicable to Jammu and Kashmir even before the enactment of the Reorganisation Act.

-The reorganization Act results in the division of the state into two union territories-
+The Reorganisation Act envisioned the division of the state into the following two union territories:

 - Union territory of Ladakh

-The Act mandates the formation of a legislative assembly in the union territory of Jammu and Kashmir.
-In contrast, the union territory of Ladakh would be looked after by a lieutenant governor alone.
+The act mandated the formation of a legislative assembly in the union territory of Jammu and Kashmir.
+By contrast, the union territory of Ladakh would be looked after by a lieutenant governor alone.
 The union territory of Ladakh shall contain the districts of Leh and Kargil.
-The remaining districts would form the part of Jammu and Kashmir.
+The remaining districts would be part of Jammu and Kashmir.

-Out of the six Lok Sabha seats, one shall get allocated to Ladakh, and five shall get accorded to the Jammu and Kashmir union territory.
-The High Court of Jammu and Kashmir shall be functional for both the union territories.
-Further, the administration of Jammu and Kashmir would be with regards to Article 239A of the Indian constitution.
+Of the six Lok Sabha seats, one seat was allocated to Ladakh, and five seats were accorded to the Jammu and Kashmir union territory.
+The High Court of Jammu and Kashmir would be functional for both union territories.
+Furthermore, the administration of Jammu and Kashmir would be with regards to Article 239A of the Indian constitution.

-It could be a welcome change for Ladakh as the region has suffered tremendously for over seventy years.
+The act was a welcome change for Ladakh as the region was severely ignored for over 70 years.
 The new status of a Union territory would boost development in the region and increase the employment rate in the region.

 Argument for Equality

-There might be reservations for Scheduled Castes and Scheduled Tribes in Jammu and Kashmir for the first time.
+Initially, there were reservations for Scheduled Castes and Scheduled Tribes in Jammu and Kashmir.
 As a part of a broader scheme of extending nationwide reservations, the new amendments shall make it possible.

-For instance, the 2005 Hindu Succession Act amendments that gave women equal inheritance rights as men shall now get observed in J&K.
+For instance, the 2005 Hindu Succession Act amendments gave women equal inheritance rights as men shall now get observed in Jammu and Kashmir.

-All the scholarship schemes of the Centre shall also get applicable to the region
+All the scholarship schemes of the Centre become applicable to the region

 The Minister of Home Affairs, G Kishan Reddy, enacted Jammu and Kashmir Reorganisation (Amendment) Bill 2021 to substitute the prevailing ordinance.
 The ordinance merged the Jammu and Kashmir cadre of civil officials with the Arunachal Pradesh, Goa, Mizoram Union Territory (AGMUT) cadre.